 To create an MMP, you must go through continuous iteration, testing, and improvement.
 You should listen to feedback from your users and incorporate their suggestions into your product.
 This way, you can refine your product and make it more valuable for your customers.

 Then, you need to focus on marketing and promotion.
-You need to create a buzz around your product and build a community of early adopters who can help you spread the word about your product.
+You need to create a buzz around your product and build a community of early adopters who can help you spread the word about it.
 You can use social media platforms like Instagram, Facebook, and Twitter to reach your target audience and build a following.

 Read on to learn more about MVP vs. MMP and find out which development strategy is best for your business.